SGSSGene/seqan3_tools/README.md

     - searches for given queries using an 2FM-Index
   - st_fasta_cut
     - reduces a fasta file to either a certain number of base pairs or a certain number of chromosoms
+  - st_rev
+    - reverses a binary file bytewise without loading the complete file into memory

 ## Usage
     $ st_fastq2fasta input.fastq > output.fasta